10 Ways to Teach Gratitude All Year

-Of course, you probably don’t need a cardboard turkey to teach students about gratitude.
-After all, Thanksgiving is just one day in 365—and gratitude is a great year-round gift for any class.
+You don’t need a cardboard turkey to teach students about gratitude.
+After all, Thanksgiving is just one day in 365—and gratitude is a great year-round lesson for any class.

 Grateful students also feel more connected to their teacher and fellow classmates.